AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configure-service-settings.md

 The following setting is available for the XSLT Transformation service.

 **Factory Name:** The fully qualified name of the Java class to use for performing XSLT transformations.
-If no value is specified, the default factory configured in the Java Virtual Machine that runs the forms server is used.
+If no value is specified, the default factory configured in the Java Virtual Machine that runs the Forms Server is used.

 ## Modifying security settings for a service {#modifying-security-settings-for-a-service}

-forms server enables you to configure security settings for each service, which lets you configure fine-grained access control on a service-by-service level.
+Forms Server enables you to configure security settings for each service, which lets you configure fine-grained access control on a service-by-service level.

 Default security profiles are installed, which can then be configured to meet your system needs.
 Each security profile has an associated domain and is created at either the user level or the group level.